IRCVLab/ircvlab.github.io/_pages/home.md

 ---
-title: "CHANGlab - Home"
+title: "IRCVLab - Home"
 layout: homelay
-excerpt: "Chang Lab at Seoul National University."
+excerpt: "IRCV Lab at Hanyang University."
 sitemap: false
 permalink: /
 ---

-We are reverse-engineers.
-Our goal is to unravel the intricate mechanisms by which key regulatory components govern the complex gene regulation network.
-To accomplish this, we employ a combination of high-throughput biochemistry, bioinformatics data analysis, and machine learning to examine molecular mechanisms at a systems level.
+#### Advancing Intelligent Perception for Autonomous Systems
+At the IRCV Lab, we are dedicated to pioneering research in perception, sensor fusion, and data-centric AI for autonomous driving.
+Our mission is to develop robust, real-world AI-driven solutions that enhance the safety and efficiency of autonomous vehicles and intelligent systems.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="3000" data-pause="hover" >
     <!-- Menu -->